 • To familiarize students with the language of art

 • To discuss fundamental concepts

 • To acquaint students with the many movements and styles of art

 • To integrate as often as possible with the classroom studies of the students

-Throughout the year we focus on artists, techniques, and traditions from around the globe.
-We draw from many cultures with the intention of connecting to people who are different, learning new techniques, enriching our experience and inspiring creative thought.
-We will follow a developmentally appropriate curriculum depending on the grade and interests of the students.
-We will also use a spiral curriculum to touch on certain concepts, for example, representing what we see.
-Through self-portraits, still life drawings, figure drawings, garden watercolor, and sculpture the students develop a deeper understanding of observational art.
+Throughout the year we focus on artists, techniques, and artistic traditions from around the world.
+We draw from many cultures with the intention of connecting to people through discovering our similarities and differences, learning new techniques, enriching our experience, and inspiring creative thought.

 Throughout the year we will explore some of the following: